-Join Chris Reilly for an in-depth discussion in this video Looking at display modes, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Looking at display modes, part of Learning Grasshopper.

 …Let's take a deeper look into Grasshopper's display controls.…Which include tools for customizing how your definition looks and for…navigating and managing complex definitions.…These are accessed through the canvas toolbar at the top of the canvas.…Also under the display menu heading.…And by tapping the spacebar when your mouse is over the Grasshopper canvas.…Now in the example file here we've got kind of a complex definition.…And what it's doing is taking some input geometry from Rhino so…that's these three curves here.…It's doing a Boolean union to join together the outer bounds of those curves.…It's exploding those curves into their component parts.…